 Your graduate employment prospects will improve if you gain practical industry experience alongside your studies.
 Some engineering undergraduate degrees include a year-long work placement in industry.

 The most competitive graduate programmes will require relevant industry experience as well as a good degree classification.
-Many students who have undertaken a work placement receive a graduate job offer from their placement provider.
-Some students may even gain sponsorship towards the remainder of their studies.
+Some students who have undertaken a work placement receive a graduate job offer from their placement provider.
+There is also the possibility of sponsorship towards the remainder of their studies.

 Some large companies offer opportunities for first-year students to apply to 'insight' days or weeks.
 These involve learning more about the company by undertaking work shadowing, site visits, meeting graduates and taking part in workshops about application processes.